psychemedia/finn-resources/src/how-oisin-named.md

 "By my hand," he cried, "I must go.
 She will be looking for me from the window."

-"That will happen indeed," Goll ad- mitted.
+"That will happen indeed," Goll admitted.

 "That will happen," cried Fionn.
 "And when she sees me far out on the plain, she will run through the great gate to meet me."